The idea of the challenge

 12. Spare derailleur hanger.

-13. Extra inner tube or tools to fix your tubeless tire.
+13. Extra inner tube or tools and spares to fix your tubeless tire.

 Starting from Hydra Epic V edition it's forbidden to book rooms, houses or hotels at all.
 Participants can't sleep inside, except sleeping place is abandoned (have to use extra precaution doing that).
 A quick nap in a gas station, café, while charging your devices, is allowed, but should not be abused.
 In this way paying for accommodation is also not allowed, whether it's hotel or camping.
 At checkpoints you can charge your devices, but sleeping inside is not allowed.